xerions/phoenix_swagger/README.md

 end
 ```

+The current minimal version of elixir should be `1.3` and in this case you must add `phoenix_swagger` application
+to the application list in your `mix.exs`.

 ## Swagger UI

 PhoenixSwagger includes a plug with all static assets required to host swagger-ui from your Phoenix application.